Generic coarse geometry of leaves: Versions with quasi-invariant currents

 \end{enumerate} \end{thm}

 \begin{thm} Let $\XF$ be a compact Polish foliated space.
-With respect to an ergodic harmonic measure on $X$ supported in $X_0$, the equalities and inequalities of Theorem~\ref{t:liminf ...} are satisfied almost everywhere with some $a_1,a_3\in[1,\infty]$, $a_2,a_4\in[0,\infty)$ and $p\ge1$. \end{thm}
+With respect to an ergodic quasi-invariant current on $X$ for which $X\sm X_0$ has zero measure, the equalities and inequalities of Theorem~\ref{t:liminf ...} are satisfied almost everywhere with some $a_1,a_3\in[1,\infty]$, $a_2,a_4\in[0,\infty)$ and $p\ge1$. \end{thm}

 \begin{cor} Let $\XF$ be a compact Polish foliated space.
-With respect to an ergodic harmonic measure on $X$ supported in $X_0$, any of the sets of Corollary~\ref{c: polynomial exponential growth} is either of zero measure or of full measure. \end{cor}
+With respect to an ergodic quasi-invariant current on $X$ for which $X\sm X_0$ has zero measure, any of the sets of Corollary~\ref{c: polynomial exponential growth} is either of zero measure or of full measure. \end{cor}

 \begin{thm} Let $\XF$ be a compact Polish foliated space.
-With respect to an ergodic harmonic measure on $X$ supported in $X_0$, almost all leaves have the same asymptotic dimension. \end{thm} ¼
+With respect to an ergodic harmonic measure on $X$, for which $X\sm X_0$ has zero measure, almost all leaves have the same asymptotic dimension. \end{thm}